signalapp/libsignal/swift/README.md

 1. Make sure you are using `use_frameworks!` in your Podfile.
 LibSignalClient is a Swift pod and as such cannot be compiled as a plain library.

 2. Add 'LibSignalClient' and 'SignalCoreKit' as dependencies in your Podfile, as well as the prebuild checksum for the latest release.
-You can find this in [Signal-iOS's Podfile][].
+You can find the checksum in the [GitHub Releases][] for the project.

         pod 'LibSignalClient', git: 'https://github.com/signalapp/libsignal.git'
         pod 'SignalCoreKit', git: 'https://github.com/signalapp/SignalCoreKit.git'